Denisova T., Samoylova A., Vasilyeva E., Gerasimova L.

 - Candidate of Medical Sciences, Associate Professor of the Department of Obstetrics and Gynecology, Chuvash State University, Russia, Cheboksary (email@example.com; )

 - Gerasimova Ludmila Ivanovna

-- doctor of medical sciences, professor, public health and health organization department head, rector, Institute for Advanced Medical Studies, Russia, Cheboksary
+- doctor of medical sciences, professor, public health and health organization department head, rector, Institute for the Improvement of Physicians, Russia, Cheboksary )

 - Denisova Tamara G.